libretro/gambatte-libretro/README.md

 --------------------------------------------------------------------------------
 --------------------------------------------------------------------------------
-Copyright (C) 2007 by Sindre Aamås aamas@stud.ntnu.no
+Copyright (C) 2007 by Sindre AamÃ¥s
+aamas@stud.ntnu.no

 This program is free software; you can redistribute it and/or modify